Position

 Responsibilities:

-• Handle a high volume of incoming and outgoing calls in a professional and courteous manner.
+• Handle incoming and outgoing calls in a professional and courteous manner.

 • Provide accurate and timely information to customers regarding products, services, and policies.

-• Resolve customer inquiries and issues to the customer's satisfaction.
+• Resolve customer inquiries, complaints, and issues to ensure customer satisfaction.

 • Document all customer interactions and maintain accurate records in the CRM system.

-• Assist in the training and development of new call center team members.
+• Assist in the development and implementation of call center processes and procedures.

 Qualifications